marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

 Sometimes I just need data sourced from CSV files imported into a SQL Server table.
 Nothing fancy, but I've needed it over and over again.
 Why not take all that I've learned about building Data Factory Pipelines and do a no-compromises, best-practices implementation?
 It will be reusable and consistent, upgradable and open.
 I've done this enough times that I find it worth investing the time to create a generic, reusable and redeployable solution.

-It provides the EL in ELT.
+It provides the EL in ELt.
 (Extract, Load, Transform)

 My goal is to be the de-facto reference implementation for Azure Data Factory pipelines from a security, operational and deployment perspective.
 It takes a lot of guts to aim that high.
 I also know that I'm in the company of amazing technologists.
 I'm hoping to attract them as contributors to this project.
+Constructive criticism, especially with proscriptive direction, is always welcome.

 Why open-source it?
 This industry has been very good to me over the years and I'd like to contribute back.
 This is a component of nearly every project I've ever worked on.
 There is value in having a constitently deployable solution.

 It also doesn't add a lot of business value and really isn't much of a competitive differentiator.
 It's plumbing.
 There's no value-add here.
 I'd rather spend my time and my customer's money dealing with the things that are unique and valuable to their business, not charging them to build the same plumbing over-and-over again.

 I'm creating a solution that will take data from a variety of sources and push that data into a variety of sinks.
 If the sink doesn't exist, it should be magically created.

-I'm starting off with reading a CSV file in Azure Blob Storage into a SQL Server table.

 My intention is to create a consistently deployable matrix of solutions that all adhere to and demonstrate best practices while quickly and easily getting data (from whatever source) to its destination.